raspberrypilearning/paint-box/en/step_1.md

 ---
 title: What you will learn
 ---
-- How to use the Pen tool in Scratch 2
+- How to use the Pen extension in Scratch
 - How to use broadcasts to communicate between sprites
 - How to detect mouse events
 --- /collapse ---